MicrosoftDocs/learn/learn-pr/azure/build-serverless-api-with-functions-api-management/includes/3-exercise-import-function-app-api-management.md

     The output pane displays the details of a product in JSON format.
 You can also test the function with IDs 1 and 2 for different products.

-1. On the top menu bar of the Function pane for *ProductDetails*, select **Get function URL**.
+1. On the top menu bar of the ProductDetails pane for your function, select **Get function URL**.
 Notice that the URL is the name of the function within the **azurewebsites.net** domain.
 Copy this URL for later comparison.

 > [!NOTE]
 > You can use this URL to test the function in your browser.
 Append the query string `&id=1` to request a product.